Frequently Asked Questions

 3. A dual tuner box can record two programs simultaneously while a third pre-recorded program is being watched.
 A single-tuner device can record one program at a time while another pre-recorded program is being watched.

-The 14-day guide data subscription is priced at $29.99/year, for up to two units at the same address.
+The 14-day guide data subscription is priced at $29.99/year, for up to two M1 or M2 units at the same address.
 14-day guide data requires an Internet connection.
 Devices under the same account, same physical address and same IP address are considered to be at the same address.
 The fee for additional devices beyond two units is priced at $15/year.
+M3 (Zapper Mini) units do not require a guide data subscription since they do not have a tuner.

-A 14-day guide data subscription allows you to use the following advanced DVR features:
+A 14-day guide data subscription allows you to use the following advanced DVR and gateway features:

 Without a subscription, you can still use the following DVR features: